Execution Classes

 Compute

 For CPU-heavy work that benefits from parallelism.
-Runs on a shared thread pool.
+Multiple Compute nodes run simultaneously on a shared thread pool.

 sched.add(path_planner)